jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 1. An implementation of an `IBillingProvider` specific to the BMS.
 2. Webhooks, or custom syncing mechanisms to ensure that changes in the BMS reach this product.

-> We highly recommend using Webhooks notifications where possible; otherwise, you must poll the BMS frequently and you risk being rate-limited.
+> We highly recommend using Webhooks notifications where possible; otherwise, you must poll the BMS frequently, and you risk being rate-limited.

 ## Where to start?